-There are times when UPS may not offer you enough money, and you will need to go to a jury trial.
-While this may take longer, you should not be afraid to take this step if necessary.
+UPS may not offer you enough money, and you will need to go to a jury trial.
 While it is rare, a jury trial is sometimes the only way to get the entire amount of your damages.

 Although it may take time and effort, you can get the money you deserve when you stand up to a large company like UPS.
 Prepare for a fight.
-An experienced truck accident lawyer can do this for you.
-Contact Wyatt Law Firm, PLLC today.
+An experienced truck accident attorney can do this for you.
+Contact Wyatt Law Firm, PLLC, today.